-From Mercedes Rhodes…a Camp David Mom and now one of our Board Members
+From Mercedes Rhodes…a Camp David Mom and former Board Member

 “I am a registered nurse.
 My husband was a fireman.
 We would be married 12 years this year.
 We have two beautiful daughters that we love dearly.
 Our life sounded pretty great on paper…before his incarceration 2 years ago.
 We were both young adults building a family.
 We had a plan for our lives; once he became Captain, I was going to go back to school.
 Then this happens.